 During Phase 9, a total of 6 calls for tenders and 6 official invitations were released, which resulted in a total of 19 contracts awarded to various entities (Annex 2).
 A total of 26 reports were produced in the framework of ICCAT GBYP in Phase 9 (Annex 1a).
-A total of 9 scientific papers have been produced in Phase 9 (list in Annex 1b).
+A total of 9 scientific papers have been produced in Phase 9 (list in Annex 1b), while others will be published in the following months.
 So far, the GBYP has produced in total, over the first 9 Phases, 369 activity reports and 292 scientific papers.
-Under Phase 10, GBYP has released 2 calls for tenders so far and has signed 7 contracts and 4 Memorandums of Understanding.